 Cognitive and Behavioural Therapy (CBT)

 English - Spanish

 A few words about me

-While doing so, I had the opportunity to witness first hand the important role that clinical psychologists play in difficult contexts and how they can positively impact people’s lives, working alongside them to make their burdens less heavy and more easily managed, even during the darkest times.
+While doing so, I had the opportunity to witness firsthand how attending a psychotherapeutic space can positively impact people’s lives, making burdens less heavy and more easily managed, even during the darkest times.

-Overall, I have an interest in working alongside clients who are looking for support and wish to find and give meaning to their experience to gain well-being.
+What drives me in life is to work alongside clients who are looking for support and wish to find and give meaning to their experiences to gain well-being.